johschmitz/blender-driving-scenario-creator/README.md

 will probably not be modifying the source code and/or linking against it without contributing back your changes.

-Furthermore, if your enterprise company has already reached a state where open source contribution is possible, your contributions and pull requests are welcomed if they are maintainable.
+Furthermore, if your enterprise has already reached a state where open source software contribution is possible or your business has embraced open source software long ago, your contributions and pull requests are welcome if they are maintainable.

 ## Credits